Steveguile/AuditorySampling/README.md

 Recommended to run in Chrome, if installation does not currently exist, run scripts/install_chrome.ps1

+For docker toolboox, connect to machine ip by running docker-machine ip default (or whatever you named the vm) port 8080 (or whatever you set as external port

 ## Don't Want to use Docker?

  <p>On windows, run initialize.py to install ffmpeg, graphiz, and chrome on your local machine. </p>